crsl4/phylo-class-social/best-books.md

 - Zach Farrand: Tales from the Ant World
 - Jamie : The court of thorns and roses
 - Kaiju Preservation Society by John Scalzi
--Thalia: The Bluest Eye, Toni Morrison
+- Thalia: The Bluest Eye, Toni Morrison
+- Gannon : The covenant of water, Abraham